rpalo/palo.bar/docs/_cocktails/lucano_no_2.md

 ---
 title: Lucano No. 2
-description: A autumnly celebration of Italian flavors: amaro, cinnamon, gin, and chinotto.
+description: 'A autumnly celebration of Italian flavors: amaro, cinnamon, gin, and chinotto.'
 spirits:
 - amaro
 - gin